KayvanShah1/VirtuTA/README.md

 ## Agentic Workflow Integration

-In addition to the core features, VirtuTA incorporates an agentic workflow, inspired by _Relevance-Augmented Generation_ (RAG) principles.
+In addition to the core features, VirtuTA incorporates an agentic workflow inspired by _Relevance-Augmented Generation_ (RAG) principles.
 This workflow enhances VirtuTA's capabilities by integrating powerful data retrieval and generation techniques, ensuring that the assistant provides accurate and contextually relevant responses.

 We have created a `multimodal RAG` using `Langchain`, powered by `Google Gemini`.
 For __context awareness__, we utilize two vector stores with `Mongo Atlas Vector Search` for _content-based_ and _logistics-based_ queries.
-VirtuTA generates detailed and comprehensive answers with snapshots from slides, timestamps, links to videos, and original sources.
+VirtuTA generates detailed and comprehensive answers with snapshots from slides, timestamps, links to videos, and sources.
 Additionally, it queries the YouTube API for content-based queries to provide the best videos explaining the concepts students are seeking.

-This agentic workflow is directly integrated into `Piazza`, a popular forum used by students and teachers at many universities.
+This agentic workflow is directly integrated into `Piazza,` a popular forum students and teachers at many universities use.
 It leverages the Piazza API to query unanswered and unresolved questions, providing answers directly within the thread.

 We invite you to explore VirtuTA and join us on this exciting journey towards revolutionizing the educational experience.
 Your feedback and contributions are invaluable as we strive to make VirtuTA a state-of-the-art virtual teaching assistant.

 > [!NOTE]
-> Piazza Classroom Invitation: [Click here](https://piazza.com/usc/summer2024/dsci560). <sub>Classroom may or may not be active as project is currently not being maintained<sub>
+> Piazza Classroom Invitation: [Click here](https://piazza.com/usc/summer2024/dsci560). <sub>Classroom may or may not be active as a project is currently not being maintained<sub>

 ## Setup Instructions

-### Python Development Environement
+### Python Development Environment
 #### Conda Environment Setup

 1. **Clone the Repository**: Clone this repository to your local machine.

-2. **Navigate to Project Directory**: Open your terminal or command prompt and navigate to the root directory of the project.
+2. **Navigate to Project Directory**: Open your terminal or command prompt and navigate to the project's root directory.

 3. **Create Conda Environment**: Run the following command to create a Conda environment using the provided `env.yml` file: